-- (c) Where the temperature of the bedplates for propulsion machinery or engine seatings in contact with the EBB circlera may become the value to give had influence on the granning momentum of EBB in a normal - FRP girders may become the value to give bad influence on the creeping property of FRP in a normal operating condition, an effective insulation is to be provided between the bedplates or seatings and FRP girders. - (d) Considerations are to be given to installation of all machinery onto the FRP girders so that an excessive creep deformation does not occur due to the weights and clamping forces of bolts. - (e) The accessories of machinery as well as spare parts of large dimensions are to be strongly secured so that they can not move or become loose under the movements of the ship.
+- (c) Where the temperature of the bedplates for propulsion machinery or engine seatings in contact with the FRP girders may become the value to give bad influence on the creeping property of FRP in a normal operating condition, an effective insulation is to be provided between the bedplates or seatings and FRP girders. - (d) Considerations are to be given to installation of all machinery onto the FRP girders so that an excessive creep deformation does not occur due to the weights and clamping forces of bolts. - (e) The accessories of machinery as well as spare parts of large dimensions are to be strongly secured so that they can not move or become loose under the movements of the ship.